Dental Crowns in Ottawa

 Aftercare and Long-Term Maintenance

 With proper care and regular dental checkups every six months, crowns typically last 10-15 years.
 Many patients get 20+ years from high-quality crowns.
-Signs a crown may need replacement include:
+Signs a crown may need replacement include a loose or moving crown, dark lines at the gum line, sensitivity or pain, or visible chips.
+Call us immediately at (613) 482-0501 if your crown feels loose or falls off.

 Investment in Your Dental Health

-While crowns represent a significant investment, consider that quality crowns last 10-15+ years and prevent tooth loss.
-The alternative—extraction followed by bridge, denture, or implant—typically costs more and involves more extensive treatment.
-Many patients find crowns provide the best long-term value for protecting damaged teeth.
+While crowns represent a significant investment, quality crowns last 10-15+ years and prevent tooth loss.

 Real Experiences from Ottawa Patients